alansav/phone_number/README.md

 # phone_number

-This project is a .NET Core class library.
+This project is a .NET Standard 2.0 Class Library.

 This project is designed to help developers when working with phone numbers which users may enter in a variety of formats, and provides helper methods to clean the phone number into a standard and consistent format.